vault27/Foundation/ospf.md

 - Main goal is to avoid LSA flooding
 - DR/BDR are chosen based on hello messages in broadcast segment
 - Non-DR and non-BDR routers only exchange routing information with the DR and BDR, rather than exchanging updates with every other router upon the segment.
 This, in turn significantly reduces the amount of OSPF routing updates that need to be sent
+- Other routers have state FULL with DR/BDR, with other routers they have state 2WAYshow
 - In the event of DR failure, a backup designated router (BDR) becomes the new DR; then an election occurs to replace the BDR
 - Only DR generates type 2 LSAs
 - To minimize transition time, the BDR also forms full OSPF adjacencies with all OSPF routers on that segment